Today (December 2, 2015): Review of San Clemente Palace Venice.

 - The 190 spacious rooms and suites are branded as “majestically appointed, many of them with panoramic views of the Lagoon and Venice, others overlooking the park and island’s internal gardens”.
 While the rooms are spacious indeed, the furniture is very old-fashioned.
 Rooms are in a desperate need of a refurbishment.
 Bathrooms seem to come straight from the eighties.

 - The hotel has shifted management in just a few months time, which is never a good sign.
-It was a St Regis hotel for a couple of months, before it was taken over by Kempinski last month.
+It was a St Regis hotel for a couple of months, before it was taken over by Kempinski in spring 2016.
 I visited the place when the hotel was stil managed by St Regis, and frankly, the hotel was a shame to the brand because the interiors and service are not in line with the ultraluxurious character of its other properties (so it does not surprise me that they dumped it a few months after the opening).
 I can only hope that Kempinksi will hire a design team and refurbish the rooms to turn this place into an amazing 5-star hotel.

 - Room rates are insanely expensive.
 This is Venice, so everything is expensive, but the hotel overcharges for the experience its offers.